Indigo5684/Notes/docs/physics/electrostatics/5-moving-charges.md

 # Chapter 5 - Electrodynamics with Moving Charges

-## Section 5.1 - Currents in Steady-State Regine
+## Section 5.1 - Currents in Steady-State Regime

 We want to work in a steady-state system.
 Thus, we restrict ourselves to currents that do not change in time.